samliddicott/guvciew-meet4k/README.md

 On most distributions you can just install the development
 packages:
- intltool, autotools-dev, libsdl2-dev, libsfml-dev, libgtk-3-dev or qtbase5-dev,
+ intltool, autotools-dev, libsdl2-dev, libsfml-dev, libgtk-3-dev or qtbase5-dev, portaudio19-dev, libpng12-dev,
- portaudio19-dev, libpng12-dev, libavcodec-dev, libavutil-dev,
- libv4l-dev, libudev-dev, libusb-1.0-0-dev, libpulse-dev, libgsl0-dev
+ libavcodec-dev, libavutil-dev, libv4l-dev, libudev-dev, libusb-1.0-0-dev, libpulse-dev, libgsl0-dev

 Build configuration:
 --------------------
-(./bootstrap.sh; ./configure)

-The configure script is generated from configure.ac by autoconf, the helper script ./bootstrap.sh can be used for this, it will also run the generated configure with the command line options passed.
+guvcview uses cmake since version 2.2.1, basic usage:

+mkdir build
+cd build

+(for Gtk3 ui) cmake --install-prefix=/usr -DUSE_SFML=ON ..
+(for Qt6 ui)  cmake --install-prefix=/usr -DUSE_GTK3=OFF -DUSE_QT6=ON ..

-After configuration a simple 'make && make install' will build and install guvcview and all the associated data files.
+After configuration binaries can be build with 'cmake --build .'

+To install guvcview and all the associated data files:
+ 'cmake --build . --target install'  (this may require root or sudo)

+guvcview will build with Gtk3 support by default, if you want to use the Qt6 interface instead, disable Gtk3 with -DUSE_GTK3=OFF and enable Qt6 with -DUSE_QT6=ON
+Guvcview can be build with both Gtk3 and Qt6 support enabled, you can then change the ui interface from the command line: 'guvcview --gui=gtk3' or 'guvcview --gui=qt6'
-guvcview will build with Gtk3 support by default, if you want to use the Qt5 interface instead, just run ./configure --disable-gtk3 --enable-qt5 you can use SDL2 (enabled by default) and/or SFML (disabled by default) as the rendering engine, both engines can be enabled during configure so that you can choose between the two with a command line option.
+For the rendering engine you can use SDL2 (enabled by default) and/or SFML (disabled by default), both engines can be enabled during configuration, you can then choose between the two with a command line option '--render=sdl' or '--render=sfml'.

 Data Files: